House of Priests

 Photograph from 1936-37 of the excavation of the Dura-Europos House of Priests.

-The building that is referred to as the Priests' House, or House of Priests, at Dura-Europos near the village of Salhiyah in eastern present-day Syria, is one of three buildings that was excavated in block H2.
+The building that is referred to as the Priests' House, or House of Priests, at Dura-Europos near the village of Salhiyah in eastern present-day Syria, is one of three buildings that were excavated in block H2.
 It is hypothesized to be the home of priests from the Temple of Atargatis based on its proximity to the two neighboring temples and graffiti found in the third Excavation season.

 Discovery

 The House of Priests was excavated between 1929 and 1930 under French archeologist and Egyptologist Maurice Pillet, who was then Field Director of the excavation at Dura-Europos on the Syrian Euphrates, during the third expedition to the site.
 Pillet's two assistants, André Naudy and Henry T. Rowell, took over the direction of the campaign after he fell ill and left the site in January 1930.
 The excavations of block H2 were disturbed by heavy rains in January and February 1930, especially since the temples and the house were on a low level which left them susceptible to flooding.
 To remedy this, the team built an embankment southwest of the block to prevent flooding and subsequently rebuilt it three times.

 The house is located on the southeastern corner of block H2, which it shares with the Temple of Atargatis and the Temple of Artemis.
-This closeness to the two temples along with evidence of a joint upper level lead to its classification as a place of residence for the priests of the Temple of Atargatis.
+This closeness to the two temples, along with evidence of a joint upper level, led to its classification as a place of residence for the priests of the Temple of Atargatis.